-- 10. Pediatric first aid and CPR certification - Provide the citation for this training requirement.
-Delacare: Regulations for Early Care and Education Regulations 34 and Delacare Regulations for Family and Large Family Homes Regulations 6, 47, and 58 How often does the state/territory require that this training topic be completed?
+10. Pediatric first aid and CPR certification

+-- Provide the citation for this training requirement, including citations for both licensed and license-exempt providers

+Delacare: Regulations for Early Care and Education Regulations 34 and Delacare Regulations for Family and Large Family Homes Regulations 6, 47, and 58

+-- How often does the state/territory require that this training topic be completed by caregivers, teachers, and directors in licensed CCDF programs?